Teens talking about health disparities

 What are health disparities?

-Health disparities are preventable differences in health outcomes that are experienced by disadvantaged populations, such as people of color, people with disabilities, and the elderly more so than more privileged populations.
+Health disparities are preventable differences in health outcomes that are experienced by marginalized populations, such as people of color, people with disabilities, and the elderly, more so than more privileged populations.
 These health outcomes include the burden of disease, unintentional injury, disability, or mental health issues.
-Disparities are the result of much more than individual choice, and they're often related to socioeconomic status, structural racism, and discrimination toward minority groups.
+Health disparities are not the result of individual choice and are often related to socioeconomic status, structural racism, and discrimination toward minority groups.

 Although the healthcare system plays a major role in health inequity, it's not the only institution to blame.
 Disparities are directly related to the historical and current unfair distribution of social, political, economic, and environmental resources, according to the United States Centers for Disease Control and Prevention (CDC).